Disconnect Power Before Working Within

 What Are the Consequences of Not Disconnecting Power Before Working Within Electrical Systems?

-The consequences of failing to disconnect power before working on electrical equipment can be severe.
+Failing to disconnect power before working on electrical equipment can have severe consequences.
 Workers are at risk of electrical shock, burns, and even death if they come into contact with live parts.
 Additionally, working on energized equipment can result in:

 Neglecting to follow safety procedures can also lead to legal and financial consequences for employers, as OSHA citations and fines are common when electrical safety protocols are ignored.
 Worse, accidents caused by a failure to de-energize systems can lead to costly downtime, equipment replacement, and legal liability due to worker injuries.